Frequently Asked Questions

 - Whom should I ask for a recommendation?

 - The recommendations may be from a college or university instructor/faculty member, employer, supervisor, or volunteer work supervisor, etc. Letters should not be from family members or friends.
 Seek recommendations from those who can address your potential for success in the graduate program, academically and/or clinically.
 We recommend two of the three letters be from academic faculty members.
+This is only a recommendation and not a requirement.

 5) Personal Essay & CV/Resume